 On completion of this course, the student will be able to:

-- An understanding of key guiding principles in public engagement.
+- A critical understanding of key guiding principles in public engagement.

-- An understanding of the evaluation process and its role in enhancing quality in public engagement.
+- A critical understanding of the evaluation process and its role in enhancing quality in public engagement.

-- An ethos of reflective practice, transferable across all aspects of the course.
+- An ethos of reflective practice (a key professional skill), transferable across all aspects of the programme and in professional practice.